 Traditionally, serum-based proteins have been used as cancer biomarkers, but this method has limited utility, as it does not provide information about driver mutations or tumor heterogeneity.1 Somatic mutations in tumor DNA offer a much more specific and accurate biomarker.

 According to Professor Jo Vandesompele, PhD, liquid biopsy testing based on DNA analysis is growing rapidly for cancer applications.
-He sees significant growth opportunities for RNA analysis in the liquid biopsy space and outside of the field of oncology.
+He also sees significant growth opportunities for RNA analysis in the liquid biopsy space and outside of the field of oncology.
 He discusses ongoing research aimed at deciphering the role of long non-coding RNA in cancer.Read Interview

-In the future, ctDNA might play a role in cancer diagnosis, prognosis, and measuring treatment response.
+In the future, circulating tumor DNA sequencing might play a role in cancer diagnosis, prognosis, and measuring treatment response.